FRANÇAIS

 Computer model for financial, environmental and risk analysis of a wind-diesel hybrid system with compressed air energy storage

-Benchaabane, Youssef, Silva, Rosa Elvira, Ibrahim, Hussein, Ilinca, Adrian, Chandra, Ambrish and Rousse, Daniel R..
+Benchaabane, Youssef, Silva, Rosa Elvira, Ibrahim, Hussein, Ilinca, Adrian, Chandra, Ambrish et Rousse, Daniel R..
 2019. « Computer model for financial, environmental and risk analysis of a wind-diesel hybrid system with compressed air energy storage ».
 Energies, vol. 12, nº 21.

 Compte des citations dans Scopus : 5.